Alpine-DAV/ascent/src/ascent/python/ascent_jupyter_bridge/README.md

             ```
     1. Edit `setup.py` and add your new package to the `packages` list.
 1. Make a `<widget_name>` directory under [`ascent_widgets/js/lib/`](./ascent_widgets/js/lib/).
 All your Javascript, CSS, and HTML files should lie in this directory and can be imported via RequireJS.
     1. In that folder create your main `<widget_name>.js` file.
-In this file define a RequireJS module that exports an object which extends `DOMWidgetView`.
+In this file define a RequireJS module that exports an object named `<_view_name>` (same name as above) which extends `DOMWidgetView`.
 This object should at least define a "render" method as shown in the [Jupyter Documentation](https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20Custom.html).
     1. Edit the [`ascent_widgets/js/lib/index.js`](ascent_widgets/js/lib/index.js) file and import your main Javascript file to the by adding it to the `loadedModules` array.
     1. Finally create a magic command to display your widget by editing [`ascent_jupyter_bridge/kernel.py`](`ascent_jupyter_bridge/kernel.py`) and adding your magic to the `widgets` dict along with a callback function that initializes and displays your widget.